Some of the most iconic Grand Final day moments before and after the siren, for better or for worse

 Read all the latest features, columns and more here.

-In the lead up to Saturday, here’s a look at some of the best (and worst) musical performances at the big dance over the years.
+In the lead up to the end of the AFL season, here’s a look at some of the best (and worst) musical performances at the big dance over the years.

 Perhaps one of the strangest Grand Final performances that comes to mind is Angry Anderson in the 1991 decider between Hawthorn and West Coast.